 Ok guys, time for another caption contest, where you have to come with the funniest replacement dialogue for a random comic panel of my choosing.
-This week you have to replace all of the dialogue for this panel, I'm sure you all knew this was coming:
+This week you have to replace all of the dialogue for this panel:

 Everyone can have a maximum of 3 entries, entries must be in by next Wednesday (March 1st) and All Entries Must Be PG-13.